TheWeirdDev/theweirddev.github.io/_posts/2015-05-05-bamboo-release.markdown

 previously on the `Repositories` section.
 Indeed we want Bamboo itself to have permissions in read-write on the repo.
 The reason for that is, Bamboo will create branches and the Maven release plugin will commit and push.
 To do so, we need to add the ssh key from the Bamboo machine to the Git repo on Stash.

-So now let's create the branch.
-The only way I found to do it with Bamboo is using the script task.
-So I created a new one with the following content:
+After that we can create the branch.
+The only way I found to do it with Bamboo is using the script task:
 {% highlight sh%}
 git remote set-url origin ssh://git@somemachine/efiles.git git checkout -b release/${bamboo_releaseVersion}